-Section 1.
-Section 2-10-20.
-Definitions is hereby amended to read as follows:
+Sec.
+2-10-20. - Definitions.

-The following words, terms, and phrases when used in this Article, shall have the meanings ascribed to them in this Section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this Article, shall have the meanings ascribed to them in this Section, except where the context clearly indicates a different meaning:

-Affiliated with: an employee, partner, agent, stockholder, joint venturer or corporate director of any business organization, or a person who shares office space with such organization.
+Affiliated with: an employee, partner, agent, stockholder, joint venturer or corporate director of any business organization or a person who shares office space with such organization.